Quietek/SaveSync/README.md

     - NOTE if you want to run a sync before moving your files to another computer, you can simply unplug your sd card, plug it back in, wait a bit, and then unplug your sd card again and it should update the relevant save files.
 If your steam library is particularly large, or you expect it to copy a lot of data to your sd card, you may want monitor the service to see when it actually finishes executing before unplugging the device.
 To do so you can run the following from a command line before unplugging your sd card.
 You can press Ctrl+C in the terminal to exit the first command after you see SteamSync has finished running.

         $ watch -n 1 systemctl --user status
         $ sync

-If you're on a different linux system or using a device other than an sd card with the Steam Deck and still want to have the, follow these steps.
+If you're on a different linux system or using a storage medium other than an sd card with the Steam Deck, and you still want to have SteamSync run automatically when you plug in your storage medium, follow these steps.
     - NOTE the service file will only execute on device mount, so if your system doesn't automatically mount the device when it's plugged in, or doesn't always mount your removable device to the same directory, you may need to manually mount it to the correct directory either from the command line or your file explorer.
     - Also, chances are you'll know this if this is relevant to you anyways, but if your linux install doesn't use systemd, this guide won't work for you.